Junpengalaitp/Algorithm-Data-Structure/markdown/dynamic programming.md

+# Reverse Thinking
+## Sub Array
+### LC 53.
+Maximum Subarray
+* init max value with the first value in the array
+* for each value from index 1 to the end, the max sum ending at current value is max of current value and current value plus max value of index - 1
+* can use a variable to record previous max, so no extra space

+### LC 152 Maximum Product Subarray
+* init max value, max positive product and min negative product with the first value in the array
+* for each value from index 1 to the end, if the current value is negative, swap the max positive product and min negative product
+* the max positive product is the max of itself and current value * itself
+* the min positive product is the min of itself and current value * itself
+* the max value result is the max of itself and max positive product

+## Subsequence
+### LC 300.
+Longest increasing subsequence
+* dp approach
+  * init a dp table(1D array) with the size of the array and with values 1
+  * for each element in array[1:], search all element before it, if the num before is less than it, the dp[i] = max(dp[i], dp[j] + 1)
+  * O(n^2) time and O(n) space
+* patience sort(binary search)
+  * init a empty list as the best increasing subsequence list
+  * for each num in the array, if the num is larger than the last element in the list(or the list is empty), add it to the tail of the list
+  * else use binary search to replace an element in the list
+  * the result is the list size
+  * O(nlogn) time and O(n) space

+### LC 115.
+Distinct Subsequences
+* use a 2D dp table
+* two choices, match s[i+1] and t[j+1] or [s+1] and t[j]
+* if s[i] != t[j], can only match s[i + 1] and t[j]
+* if s[i] == t[j], can match both
+### LC 5.
+Longest Palindromic Substring
+* use a 2D matrix as dp table, init with all boolean true values, and process it from right bottom to top left
+* each row and col index represents substring from row to col + 1
+* if the char at row and the char at col is not equal, then it's cannot be a palindrome, put false in matrix
+* if they are equal, it has the possibility to be a palindrome, we further check the substring from row + 1, col - 1 is palindrome or not, which is already exist in the dp table
+* if the current substring is a palindrome and the length is longer than the current longest, update the current longest with the current substring

+### LC 55.
+Jump Game
+* dynamic programming
+  * the last position is reachable
+  * iterate backwards, each index loop to the farthest to see if any are reachable
+  * time complexity O(n^2), space complexity O(1) (can reuse the input array)
+* greedy
+  * init a reachable index, start with the last index
+  * iterate backwards, each index check its value + index is greater than or equal to the reachable index, if it is, update reachable index to current index
+  * return the reachable index is 0
+### LC 120.
+Triangle
+* recursive
+  * base case: if level equals triangle size, return 0
+  * recursive calling level + 1 and add min of current index and index + 1 to current value
+  * use a cache
+  * O(n) time and space, n = total values
+* iterative
+  * start from level 1(the second level)
+  * update values of each level are the value plus min of upper level col - 1 and col (need to deal with index out of bound)
+  * the min of the last row is the answer
+  * can reuse the triangle itself, no extra space
+  * O(n) time, n = total nodes

 ### LC 91.
 Decode Ways
 * base case 1: if the string is empty, return 1
 * base case 2: if the string starts with 0, return 0